stonepros/stone/src/stone-volume/stone_volume/tests/functional/README.md

-# ceph-volume functional test suite
+# stone-volume functional test suite

 This test suite is based on vagrant and is normally run via Jenkins on github PRs.
 With a functioning Vagrant installation these test can also be run locally